smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![The screenshot shows the content-api.yml with the environment variables highlighted.](media/2020-08-25-15-59-56.png "content-api.yml environment variables highlighted")

+19. Save the file, then commit and push it to the Git repository:
+    ```bash
+    git add .
+    git commit -m "Added workflow YAML"
+    git push
+    ```
-19. Save the file, then navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** workflow.
+20. Now navigate to the repositories in GitHub, select Actions, and then manually run the content-api workflow.

-20. Next, setup the **content-init** workflow.
+21. Next, setup the **content-init** workflow.
 Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `[SHORT_SUFFIX]` value with your DeploymentId.

-21. Commit and push the changes to the Git repository:
+22. Commit and push the changes to the Git repository:

    ```bash
    git add .